lewisushindi/kash-track/README.md

 Users can add, edit and delete expenses, as well as view their total expenses for the day, week, or month.

 # Features
-1. Add, edit and delete expenses <br>
+1.Add, edit and delete expenses <br>
-2. View total expenses for the day, week, or month <br>
+2.View total expenses for the day, week, or month. <br>
 3.Filter expenses by category <br>
 4.Export expense data to a CSV file <br>
 5.User authentication and authorization <br>